onursdress/rmsd_matrix/README.md

 # rmsd_matrix
 python script for PyMOL (works for me on PyMOL2).
-Calculates the root-mean-square deviations of Calpha atoms of amino acid chains between all loaded structures.
+Calculates the pairwise root-mean-square deviations of Calpha atoms of amino acid chains between all loaded structures.
 Returns rmsd matrix and corresponding heatmap.

 # writer